hector918/project-snack-a-log-backend/README.md

 - `npm run db:seed` - seed the table(s) with some data.
 - `nodemon` - confirm that this is running on port 3333.
 - Visit http://localhost:3333/snacks/ and make sure you see some snack data in the form of an array of objects.
-- `npm run test` - to run the back-end tests.

 ### Front-end setup